nice-digital/nice-design-system/components/nds-tabs/README.md

 </Tabs>
 ```

+##### onTabChange

+- Type: `function`
+- Returns: string

+A callback function that will be called when a tab is changed.
+Passes back a slugified version of the active tab's title.

 ##### className

 - Type: `string`

-Any additional className will be merged on to the container.
+Any additional className value that should be merged with the container.

 ##### other props